Cholesterol in the Blood

 What are triglycerides?

 Triglycerides are another class of fat found in the bloodstream.
 The bulk of your

 body's fat tissue is in the form of triglycerides.

 The link between triglycerides and heart disease is being studied.
 But many people

 with high triglycerides also have other risk factors, like high LDL levels or low

 What causes elevated triglyceride levels?

-High triglyceride levels may be caused by health conditions like diabetes, hypothyroidism,
+High triglyceride levels are linked with health conditions like diabetes, hypothyroidism,

 kidney disease, or liver disease.
 Dietary causes of high triglyceride levels may include drinking

-a lot of alcohol, and eating foods containing cholesterol, saturated fat, and trans
+a lot of alcohol, eating foods containing saturated fat and trans fat, and eating